zkavtaskin/Lead-Time-Driven-Delivery-Simulation/README.md

 ```

 ## If you made it this far...
-This simulator was built to test assumptions about knowledge work lead time, if you are interested in this consider checking this out:
+This simulator was built to test assumptions about knowledge work / software development lead time, if you are interested in this consider checking out below.

 ### Data Science Notebooks